KonradWohlfahrt/Glowing-Game-Controller/README.md

 # Programming
 In the `src/` folder you'll find the source code.
 Open `Controller.ino` and install the `Adafruit Neopixel` and [`Gamepad`](https://github.com/GAMELASTER/ArduinoGamepad) libraries.
 Then select the proper board (in my case: `Arduino Leonardo`), its corresponding port and upload the sketch!
+You may want to test the joysticks first.
+Open up the corresponding sketch and take a look at the analog values.
+Depending on your readings you should adjust the deadzones accordingly.

 ***